 No1 New Zealand General Hospital

-21,000 wounded members of the New Zealand Expeditionary Force in France were treated at No1 New Zealand General Hospital, Brockenhurst during the Second World War.
+21,000 wounded members of the New Zealand Expeditionary Force in France were treated at No1 New Zealand General Hospital, Brockenhurst during the First World War.
 A commemorative plaque marks the site where the hospital once stood.

 The open heathland and ancient woods which surround the village are dotted with Bronze Age burial mounds called tumuli.
 These are most visible on the road past Beaulieu Plain.

 This large, attractive village lying just a few miles south of Lyndhurst, is one of the outstanding locations of the forest, making an ideal spot to stop and enjoy a walk or picnic, and watch the ponies and other animals graze around you.
 The North and South Weirs streams join and as one flow through Brockenhurst.
 In Brookley Road and in the warmer months of the year the stream flows across the road, commonly referred to as The Splash.
 This is fine in summer and autumn but when the weather is colder, with possibility of the road icing over the pipes under the road are opened to take the flow.
 There is a second ford in the Waters Green area of the village and this flows continuously throughout the year.
 From beyond this the Weirs stream meets the river formed by the Blackwater and Ober Water to become the Lymington River.

 Brockenhurst, meaning "badgers home" in Celtic, is one of the largest villages in the New Forest, whilst retaining an air of old world charm.
 It is here that ponies, donkeys and cows roam freely, and drink from the watersplash at the bottom of the main street on their way to graze the open heathland and ancient woods that surround the village.

 Easily accessible by road and inter-city rail service, Brockenhurst is within a few miles of the sea and the heart of the forest is only a few minutes walk away.